-Organic Ecuadorian Cacao Powder (Organic Chocolate Powder) 8oz/227g
+Organic Peruvian Cacao Powder (Organic Chocolate Powder) 8oz/227g

 We are proud to announce our long awaited truly raw, certified organic cacao powder!